Image:Shadowplay by barnabywasson

 - put up quotes about reading in places where parents as well as your staff and students will see them - in classrooms, around the school, in corridors, the foyer and staffroom

-- share with parents links to good sources of supply - including local bookshops with good knowledge and stock of children's literature, and useful websites with recommendations and reviews of books.
+- share with parents links to good sources of supply.
+Include local bookshops with good knowledge and stock of children's literature, and useful websites with recommendations and reviews of books.

 You can measure the impact home-school partnerships have made on students’ competence in reading as part of your school’s assessment of the school’s literacy programme.